WilcoTerink/GlabTop2-py/docs/source/installation.rst

    http://pcraster.geo.uu.nl/downloads/latest-release/

-   GlabTop2-py was developed using PCRaster version 4.2.1 and Python 3.6 (both 64 bits).
+   GlabTop2-py was developed using PCRaster version 4.3.0 and Python 3.6, 3.7, or 3.8 (64 bits).

 This page describes how you can install GlabTop2-py.
 There are three ways of installing GlabTop2-py: